 Openings in the skin and minor cuts are susceptible to infection from hydraulic fluid.
 If injured by escaping hydraulic fluid, see a doctor at once.
 Gangrene and death can result.
 Without immediate medical treatment, serious infection and reactions can occur.

 Check to ensure all safety signs are installed and in good condition.
-(See safety sign section for location drawing.)

 Never replace hex bolts with less than grade five bolts unless otherwise specified, i.e. shear bolts.
 Refer to bolt torque chart for head identification marking.